comet1999/ReactClockApp/README.md

 ## Simple React Clock App.

-__This is an educational application developed for a react course taught by Andrew Mead.
+__This is an educational application developed for a react course taught by A.Mead.
-I recommend it for learning React.__ :+1:
+Excellent for learning React.__ :+1: